-LemonHead is a tart candy about the size of a gumball.
-LemonHead was first invented in the year 1962, and has become popular for its sour and sweet taste.
-LemonHead is vaguely shaped like a lemon, and is yellow in color.
-LemonHead’s pack a strong lemon flavor, but are not overpowering in their taste.
-This is a fairly hard candy, but it is not rock-hard, and contains a sugary layer around a hard center.
+LemonHead candy is a tart about the size of a gumball.
+LemonHead candy was first invented in the year 1962 and has become popular for its sour and sweet taste.
+LemonHead is vaguely shaped like a lemon and is yellow in color.
+Lemonheads pack a strong lemon flavor but are not overpowering in their taste.
+This is a fairly hard candy, but it is not rock-hard and contains a sugary layer around a hard center.

 LemonHead Candy History

-Lemonhead is a bright yellow candy that has a tart, sour and sweet lemon flavor.
-Lemonhead candy hit the American market for the first time back in 1962, and has become quite popular in the United states.
+Lemonhead candy is a bright yellow that has a tart, sour and sweet lemon flavor.
+Lemonhead candy hit the American market for the first time back in 1962 and has become quite popular in the United States.
 LemonHead is produced by Ferrara Candy Company.
-Nello Ferrara, the company’s executive and son of the founder of the company, is said to be the one who introduced the world to Lemonheads.
+Nello Ferrara, the company’s executive and son of the founder of the company, is said to be the one who introduced the world to Lemonhead candy.
 The name of the candy, Lemonhead, has its own story.

 Nello Ferrara decided on the name of the candy when he saw his son, Salvatore II, just after delivery.
 After seeing his grandson for the first time, he realized that the shape of the face of the child resembled that of a lemon.
 Subsequently, he ended up naming a newly introduced candy of the Ferrara Candy Company “Lemonhead”.

 Regardless of certain incidents, Lemonhead candy maker Ferrara Candy is one of the top sugar confectionery firms in the United States.
 It has reached a retail value sales of 5.7% of the total market sales in its niche.
 This puts the company in the fourth position in the American market.
 As a non-chocolate candy manufacturer, the company is at the very top of the market as of 2019.
-LemonHead has been a lesser known but important product to the company since the 1960’s, and the company have successfully managed to market the product.
+LemonHead has been a lesser-known but important product to the company since the 1960s, and the company has successfully managed to market the product.

 The Company That Makes LemonHead